100 Good Skills to Put on a Resume [Complete Guide]

 Background Image

-Listing the right skills in the right way is a little bit trickier.
+But listing your skills the right way is a bit trickier.

-Are you mentioning the right skills for the job, or are you boring the HR manager with irrelevant information?
+How do you know if you’re mentioning the necessary skills for the job or if you’re just giving the hiring manager irrelevant information?

-• Why Should You List Your Skills on a Resume?
+• Why Should You List Your Skills on Your Resume?

 • How to List Skills on a Resume